 Release without bail

 A police officer who has the power to make bail decisions can release an accused without bail.

 A court or authorised justice can dispense with bail instead of granting or refusing bail.
 When that happens, the accused is entitled to liberty as if bail had been granted.

 All bail authorities have the power to grant or refuse bail.

 Subject to the exceptions discussed below, before a bail authority makes a bail decision, the Bail Act 2013 (NSW) requires it to assess four bail concerns.
 Those concerns are the risk that, if released on bail, the accused will:

 The bail authority can consider a variety of factors when it performs that assessment, including:

-If the bail authority determines that the accused poses an unacceptable risk with regard to any of the four bail concerns, bail must be refused.
+If the bail authority determines that the accused poses an unacceptable risk about any of the four bail concerns, bail must be refused.

-Unless the risk with regard to one of the bail concerns is unacceptable, bail must be granted or dispensed with, or the accused must be released without bail.
+Unless the risk about one of the bail concerns is unacceptable, bail must be granted or dispensed with, or the accused must be released without bail.
 When bail is granted, the bail authority may impose conditions.